Mike Griffith (politician): Redistricting

+In January 2026, during debate on a bill to redraw Maryland's congressional districts, Griffith introduced an amendment to replace the state's congressional districts with the redistricting plan proposed by the Maryland Citizens Redistricting Commission under Governor Larry Hogan.
+The amendment was rejected in a 37–95 vote.

+Social issues

+During the 2026 legislative session, Griffith introduced Kanayiah's Law, which would create an ombudsman position for child welfare in the Office of the Attorney General of Maryland.
+The bill was named for Kanayiah Ward, a 16-year-old who died in a Baltimore hotel while in state custody in fall 2025.

 Taxes

 In 2020, Griffith attended a rally against a proposed measure that would extend Maryland's sales tax to several professional services, including lawyers, hairdressers, home and auto repair companies, and real estate agents.

 During a vote on an education reform bill in the 2021 legislative session, Griffith introduced an amendment that would limit tax increases for education funding.

 Voting rights

-Griffith introduced legislation in the 2021 legislative session that would allow active-duty military members to electronically register to vote and request an absentee ballot and make public colleges and universities produce plans to encourage students to vote.
+During the 2021 legislative session, Griffith introduced a bill that would allow active-duty military members to electronically register to vote and request an absentee ballot and make public colleges and universities produce plans to encourage students to vote.
 The bill passed and became law on May 30, 2021.
+In August 2026, during debate on a proposed constitutional amendment on redistricting, Griffith introduced an amendment that would require voters to sign their mail-in ballots before it could be accepted by a local election board.